 “You’ll like this one,” she said as she thrust the sign in my hands and ran off into the crowd leaving me in a dilemma.
 I attended this peaceful anti-racism protest organized by friends of my 17 and 21-year-old children to keep a watchful eye for any trouble, to support those involved whom I love, and to learn.
-Well, it was a peaceful protest until it got a little hairy for a bit when a couple women attempted to take over the protest while hurling a high decibel disrespectful tirade of questions and demands at the law enforcement officers standing in front of the state police barracks where the march ended.
+Well, it was a peaceful protest until we arrived at the state police barracks where the march ended.
+It got a little hairy for a bit when a couple women attempted to take over while hurling a high decibel disrespectful tirade of questions and demands at the law enforcement officers standing in front of the barracks.
 “Once the power of love overcomes the love of power, the world will know peace,” the quote on the sign I held read.

 Jesus demonstrated this love for us when He set aside His crown and endured the cross to pay the penalty for our transgressions, to redeem and restore us and bring us into a relationship with Him.
 The all powerful God is love, and He overcame all evil so we could too.
 He is the Prince of Peace.

 Thankfully, the organizers of the protest regained control and some productive conversation ensued.
 I had no problem with the quote, but with the hashtag in the sign’s corner.
 It said #BLM.
 I have many close friends and family who are black—I was born and raised in Jamaica.
 And while I support the cause of black lives matter and I vehemently oppose racism, I cannot condone the organization Black Lives Matter as some of their ideology is diabolically opposed to my values and to Biblical standards.

 I feared some who saw me with the sign might label me a Marxist and as promoting extra-biblical behavior and if I put the sign down, onlookers might think I was a racist.